NirajSahare/Telecom-Churn-Analysis/README.md

 9. Customers with "None" as their internet type have the highest churn rate, especially in Jammu & Kashmir.
 10. **64.8%** of churned women in Jammu & Kashmir do not have an internet plan, suggesting dissatisfaction with available services or a lack of suitable options.

-## 💡 Suggestions for Reducing Churn:
-✔️ Introduce special loyalty offers or renewal discounts for female customers nearing 24 months of tenure.

-✔️ Develop targeted retention programs for customers over 65, possibly by improving customer service and offering personalized plans.

-✔️ Investigate and conduct a survey the high churn rate in Jammu & Kashmir—potential issues like network quality, pricing, or service disruptions could be driving customers away.

-✔️ Consider door-to-door outreach to assess whether customers face network issues, affordability concerns, or lack awareness about available plans.

-✔️ Develop customized internet packages for non-internet users to encourage service adoption and reduce churn.

-✔️ Simplify the payment process to encourage automatic payments.

 ### 2️⃣ Churn Predictions Dashboard
 This dashboard identifies at-risk customers using predictive analytics to help telecom companies take preventive measures.